jcheng31/ayulin.net/Content/_posts/2014-05-08-windows-phone-81.md

 It seems most people who tried did manage to update without any issues, though it didn't work out as well for me.
 Wi-Fi and mobile data didn't work afterwards, which was only resolved by hard-resetting the phone, wiping everything from it.
-Signing back in automatically restored my apps and text messages from the cloud, though apps didn't have their data backed up and I had to redo my Start screen layout.
+Signing back in automatically restored my apps and text messages from *the cloud*, though apps didn't have their data backed up and I had to redo my Start screen layout.

 Funnily enough, app data and Start screen layouts are now both backed up to *the cloud* in WP8.1.